formalsec/graphjs/README.md

 The code for the queries is in the [detection](./detection) folder.

-This step outputs:
-- Taint summary file - detection results
+This step uses the graph csv output and produces a summary file (*taint_summary.json*) with the detection results.